Imagic: Text-Based Real Image Editing with Diffusion Models: Imagic: Diffusion-Based Real Image Editing

-where $\vx$ is the input image, $t \sim {Uniform}[1, T]$, $\vx_t$ is a noisy version of $\vx$ obtained using $\veps\sim \gN(0, \mI)$ and \autoref{eq:xt_def}, and $\theta$ are the pre-trained diffusion model weights.
+\paragraph{Text embedding optimization} The target text is first passed through a text encoder~\cite{t5_transformer}, which outputs its corresponding text embedding $\ve_{tgt} \in \bbR^{T \times d}$, where $T$ is the number of tokens in the given target text, and $d$ is the token embedding dimension.
+We then freeze the parameters of the generative diffusion model $f_{\theta}$, and optimize the target text embedding $\ve_{tgt}$ using the denoising diffusion objective~\cite{ho2020denoising}: where $t {Uniform}[1, T]$, $\vx_t$ is a noisy version of $\vx$ (the input image) obtained using $\veps \gN(0, \mI)$ and \autoref{eq:xt_def}, and $\theta$ are the pre-trained diffusion model weights.
 This results in a text embedding that matches our input image as closely as possible.
 We run this process for relatively few steps, in order to remain close to the initial target text embedding, obtaining $\ve_{opt}$.
-This proximity enables meaningful linear interpolation in the embedding space, which does not exhibit linear behavior when the embeddings are more distant.
+This proximity enables meaningful linear interpolation in the embedding space, which does not exhibit linear behavior for distant embeddings.

-\paragraph{Model fine-tuning.} Note that the obtained optimized embedding $\ve_{opt}$ does not necessarily lead to the input image $\vx$ exactly when passed through the generative diffusion process, as our optimization runs for a small number of steps (see top left image in \autoref{fig:finetune_or_not}).
+\paragraph{Model fine-tuning} Note that the obtained optimized embedding $\ve_{opt}$ does not necessarily lead to the input image $\vx$ exactly when passed through the generative diffusion process, as our optimization runs for a small number of steps (see top left image in \autoref{fig:finetune_or_not}).
 Therefore, in the second stage of our method, we close this gap by optimizing the model parameters $\theta$ using the same loss function presented in \autoref{eq:loss}, while freezing the optimized embedding.
 This process shifts the model to fit the input image $\vx$ at the point $\ve_{opt}$.
-In parallel, we optimize any auxiliary diffusion models present in the underlying generative method, such as super-resolution models.
-We optimize them with the same reconstruction loss, but conditioned on the target text embedding.
-The optimization of these auxiliary models ensures the preservation of high-frequency details from $\vx$ that are not present in the base resolution.
+In parallel, we fine-tune any auxiliary diffusion models present in the underlying generative method, such as super-resolution models.
+We fine-tune them with the same reconstruction loss, but conditioned on $\ve_{tgt}$, {as they will operate on an edited image.} The optimization of these auxiliary models ensures the preservation of high-frequency details from $\vx$ that are not present in the base resolution. {Empirically, we found that at inference time, inputting $\mathbf{e}_{tgt}$ to the auxiliary models performs better than using $\mathbf{e}_{opt}$.}